bitovi/academy/src/angular/7-pull-restaurant-data-into-view/pull-restaurant-data-into-view.md

 ## Did You Know?

-You may have noticed in our markup there's another use of `routerLink`:
+You may have noticed in our markup there’s another use of `routerLink`:

 ```html
 <a class="btn" [routerLink]="['/restaurants', restaurant.slug]">